imnuvi/CheatBook/elixir/README.md

 This is my progress through learning elixir and functional programming

-Best place to access resources is <a>https://elixirschool.com/en/lessons/basics/basics/</a>
+Best place to access basic resources is <a>https://elixirschool.com/en/lessons/basics/basics/</a>

+For detailed and advanced resources <a>https://github.com/h4cc/awesome-elixir</a>

 <h1>Getting Started</h1>